renan-garcia/gem_sorter/README.md

 * Preserves comments and their association with gems.
 * Maintains group structure in the Gemfile.
 * Optionally creates a backup of the original Gemfile.
+* Update the comments of the gems based on their descriptions.

 ## Installation
 Add the gem to your project's `Gemfile`: